Interdisciplinary Research Experience in Computational Sciences

-This program involves ten students every summer.
+This program involves nine students every summer.
 Each student receives a stipend of $5,000, free housing in university dormitories, and up to $600 in travel expenses to and from Baton Rouge, Louisiana.

 We invite interested students and their faculty mentor to browse through this site and consider applying for these positions.

-Michael Thomas, 2010 participant, receiving the TeraGrid Conference 2010 Best Student Poster Award
+Michael Thomas, 2010 participant, receives the TeraGrid Conference 2010 Best Student Poster Award